juliuszint/vis-satellite/README.md

 ## Project for Visualisierung und HCI class
 This application visualizes satellites orbiting earth.
 The two library in use are the OpenTK library for low level access to OpenGL from C# and ImageSharp for loading the textures.
 OpenTK is able to run on Windows with the .Net Framework and under Linux or OSX with Mono.
 The codebase therefor should compile and run without any modifications under all of these operating systems (tested on OS X, Windows and Linux).
-The application was tested with the following software versions:
-### Linux
-Mono: 5.12.0
-Mesa:
-OpenGL:

 ### Using the program